turbits/ISM-A2-AttackTree/README.md

 # Operation
 ![main window](images/main-window.png)

 The main window of the program is shown above.
 The software consists of a treeview, buttons to interact with the treeview nodes, and the totals and averages of the tree node "probability" and "cost" values.
+For fun, I've included a rating system that is entirely arbitrary.

 ## Updating Nodes